armory/docs/content/en/contribute/tasks/mermaid-example.md

 ---
-title: "Mermaid Diagrams"
-draft: true
+title: "Create a Mermaid Diagram"
 ---